lilydun1/competition-canopy-approximations/README.md

 # Honours

 ## Description
 Honours project on how well canopy approximations used in large-scale vegetation models capture competition.
+There are three different experiments: compeition, whole light intercpetion and effects of self shading.

 ## How to guide
 1. Go into the project Simulations then run the Function R script to load the functions then run the Sims R script to create the virtual tree folders and run the MAESPA simulations.